dustinisgod/ConvSHD/README.md

 ## Combat and Assist Commands
 These commands control combat behaviors, including melee assistance and target positioning.

-### Set Assist Melee
+### Set Assist Mode
-- Command: `/ConvSHD AssistMelee on/off`
+- Command: `/ConvSHD Assist on/off` or `/ConvSHD Assist <range> <percent>`
-- Description: Enables or disables melee assistance.

-### Set Tank Melee
+- Description: Toggles assist mode on or off, or configures assist mode with a specified range and health percentage threshold.
+- Examples:
+  - `/ConvSHD Assist on`: Enables assist mode.
-- Command: `/ConvSHD TankMelee on/off`
+  - `/ConvSHD Assist off`: Disables assist mode.
-- Description: Enables or disables tank melee mode, which is incompatible with assist melee.
+  - `/ConvSHD Assist 50 75`: Sets assist range to 50 and assist health threshold to 75%.

-### Set Use Pet
+### Set Tank Mode
-- Command: `/ConvSHD Pet on/off`
+- Command: `/ConvSHD Tank on/off` or `/ConvSHD TankRange <range>`
-- Description: Toggles pet usage.
+- Description: Toggles tank mode on or off, or defines the tank's engagement range.
+- Examples:
+  - `/ConvSHD Tank on`: Enables tank mode.
+  - `/ConvSHD Tank off`: Disables tank mode.
+  - `/ConvSHD TankRange 30`: Sets the tank range to 30.

 ### Set Buffs On
 - Command: `/ConvSHD BuffsOn on/off`